brianjcj/loghook/README.md

 function.
 We don't wrap console info in function to make the right file and line number information associated with the log.
 If calling the console log function inside the wrapper function, the file and line number will associate with wrapper function.
-It is obviously not we needed.
+It is obviously not we expect.

-hope it is too disturbing.
+hope it is not too disturbing.

 ```ts